Contour abs and flex belt reviews

 The ab belt reviews in details:

-The Contour Abs – also known as Contour Belt, Contour Ab Belt and Ab Contour – includes 4 gel pads but unfortunately doesn’t come with a rechargeable power unit; instead it runs on 4 AAA batteries.
-The Contour Abs offers 6 training programs and 100 intensity levels.
+The Contour Abs includes 4 gel pads but unfortunately doesn’t come with a rechargeable power unit; instead it runs on 4 AAA batteries.
+The Contour Ab Belt offers 6 training programs and 100 intensity levels.

-It is priced pretty much the same as the Flex Belt, but overall the Contour Abs belt doesn’t seem to be as well-made.
+It is priced pretty much the same as the Flex Belt, but overall the Contour Belt doesn’t seem to be as well-made.
 A 30-day money back guarantee is included, together with a 1-year warranty which is only half of what the rivals offer.

-Having said that, the Contour Abs is a reasonable choice and is of good quality overall.
+Having said that, the Ab Contour Belt is a reasonable choice and is of good quality overall.
 It is fairly easy to use and many users do report good results after using it.

 The Slendertone System Abs and the Slendertone Flex belt are both available from the Slendertone company.
 The Slendertone System Abs includes 3 gel pads, a rechargeable power unity, 7 training programs, 99 intensity levels, an 8-week money back guarantee, and a 2-year warranty.
 It is priced at $199.